Information and Policies

 - Purchasing academic materials and resources

-This year, for the first time, Sir Jonathan North will also be allocating each Pupil Premium eligible student £100 of funding to use toward educational resources and activities.
+Sir Jonathan North will also be allocating each Pupil Premium eligible student £100 of funding to use towards educational resources and activities.
 If you are a parent of a Pupil Premium student you can click here to view a copy of the letter sent to you.
-The links below then outline the costings for the KS3 and KS4 curriculum.

 Whole College Priorities